Healthy Homes Assessment Grenada Village

 What We Do

-As building inspectors, we deal with all the issues involved in expert house Inspections.
-We’re there to ensure that you make the correct decision when buying your next home.
+As building inspectors, we deal with all the elements of expert house examinations.
+We are there to ensure you make the best choice when it comes to purchasing your next property.

-We are serious about your investment We conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun aspects of buying or owning the house.
+We are serious about your investment, and undertake detailed examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun aspects of owning or purchasing an house.

-We offer a wide range of solutions to make sure that you are fully aware of the state of any property you could be considering buying or selling and also other solutions.
+We are specialised in a range of solutions to make sure that you are fully aware of the state of any property you could be considering buying or selling and also other solutions.

-We have a systematic method of conducting your house inspection as well as the latest technology in software with digital photos embedded into the report, you can actually see any issues that could be found.
-Through our comprehensive report, it’s no wonder we get so many clients recommending our services to their family and friends.
+Our systematic method of conducting your house inspection and the latest in technology for software which includes digital photos in your reports, you can actually see any issues that may be discovered.
+With our comprehensive reporting it’s not surprising that we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports